treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 As the Zen of Python says, "namespaces are one honking great idea, let's do more of those".
 The `os` module is a very large namespace with a bunch of stuff in it.
-The `pathlib.Path` class is a much smaller namespace with a much smaller number things, all of which fall under a slightly more specific category.
+**The pathlib.Path class is a much smaller and more specific namespace than the os module**.
-Plus the methods in this `Path` namespace return `Path` objects, which allows for method chaining instead of nested function string-iful function calls.
+Plus the methods in this `Path` namespace return `Path` objects, which allows for method chaining instead of nested string-iful function calls.

 ## Don't forget about the glob module!